Very Rev. William Lefroy1

 Hylda Madeleine Heath1

-Hylda Madeleine Heath was the daughter of Sir James Heath, 1st Bt. and Euphemia Celina Van der Byl.1,2 She married, firstly, Captain George Millais James, son of Major William Christopher James and Effie Gray Millais, on 16 October 1907.2 She married, secondly, Major Cecil Robert Bates, son of Sir Edward Percy Bates, 2nd Bt. and Constance Elizabeth Graves, on 27 June 1918.1 She died on 29 December 1960.1
+Hylda Madeleine Heath was born in 1882.2 She was the daughter of Sir James Heath, 1st and last Bt. and Euphemia Celina Van der Byl.1,3 She married, firstly, Major George Millais James, son of Major William Christopher James and Effie Gray Millais, on 16 October 1907.3 She married, secondly, Major Cecil Robert Bates, son of Sir Edward Percy Bates, 2nd Bt. and Constance Elizabeth Graves, on 27 June 1918.1 She died on 29 December 1960.1

 From 16 October 1907, her married name became James.1 From 27 June 1918, her married name became Bates.1